I’m going to manufacture a big, scary-ass dude for you to ponder right now. I need you to help me out by imagining him along with me.

 That’s a far cry from $30k – and while median household income has increased since then, it certainly hasn’t doubled.

-Alright, we’re back in the thick of it.
-As I was saying, it’s not as easy to pay off student loans today as it once was, and they now represent a much more significant burden.
+It’s not as easy to pay off student loans today as it once was, and they now represent a much more significant burden.

 Let’s continue with our “average graduate” case and look at the burden this $298/month loan payment affects you.
 According to NACE, the average starting salary for a college graduate in 2013 is $45,327.